lbarchive/lnkckr/README.md

 lnkckr
 ======

 **lnkckr** is a link checking library with command-line script `linkcheck`.
-It's intended to be used to checkbroken links and it can be interrupted at any time, then resumes from saved JSON file.
+It's intended to be used to check broken links and it can be interrupted at any time, then resumes from saved JSON file.

 It supports Python 2.7 and Python 3.